cseanburns/presentations/600_information_retrieval_pres/information_retrieval.md

 - What follows is a brief introduction to information retrieval.
-The concepts presented here are presented discretely, but in practice there is quite a bit of overlap, and other issues, some very complicated, are at play, too.
+The concepts presented here are presented discretely, but in practice there is quite a bit of overlap, and other issues are at play, too.
-- I will also present a couple of toy models of information retrieval.
+- I will also present a couple of toy information retrieval models.
 This means that I've removed many important details so that we can direct our full attention to some basic IR concepts and mechanisms.